gauravsatav/gcpCertification/7_Production_Machine_Learning_Systems/notes.md

    * Step 3 <img src="images/image-20220320010241887.png" alt="image-20220320010241887" style="zoom:50%;" />
    * Step 4 <img src="images/image-20220320010317836.png" alt="image-20220320010317836" style="zoom: 67%;" />
    * Step 5 <img src="images/image-20220320010344937.png" alt="image-20220320010344937" style="zoom:67%;" />
    * If you pass a batch size of 64 and you have two GPUs, then each machine will process 32 examples per step.
 In this case, 64 is known as the global batch size, and 32 is the per replica batch size.
-To make the most out of your GPUs, you'll want to scale the batch size by the number of replicas.
+   * **<u>To make the most out of your GPUs, you'll want to scale the batch size by the number of replicas.</u>**
    * Step 6 <img src="images/image-20220320010826495.png" alt="image-20220320010826495" style="zoom:67%;" />
    * Step 7 <img src="images/image-20220320010844277.png" alt="image-20220320010844277" style="zoom:67%;" />
    * Summary: <img src="images/image-20220320010952023.png" alt="image-20220320010952023" style="zoom:50%;" />